KeithBautista/RCRaceReady/README.md

 - [Code Institute](https://codeinstitute.net/ie/)

 ## Special Thanks
-- Special thanks goes to Oisin in Tutor Assistance as well as the great videos created for Boutique Ado which helped immensely when creating this project
+- Special thanks goes to all the Tutors in Tutor Assistance as well as the great videos created for Boutique Ado which helped immensely when creating this project